 sports for a period of time.
 Children treated with steroids or a biologic medicine should also follow up with a

 The best way to prevent MIS-C is to keep taking steps to help avoid exposure to COVID-19.
 For example, remember to:

-While MIS-C sounds frightening, the AAP reminds parents that this condition is still very rare.
+While MIS-C sounds frightening, remember that this condition is still very rare.

 Call your pediatrician with any questions.
 Don't forget to make an appointment for

 well-child visits, too.
 All children should get recommended immunizations, including a

 flu shot, on time.